Having your operation for pancreatic cancer

 Your surgeon will tell you once you can start drinking again.
 You will start with sips of fluid, often a day or two after surgery.
 Gradually the amount you are allowed to drink will increase, before slowly moving on to more solid foods.
 Once you are able to drink without being sick, your drip and nasogastric tube can come out.

 The wound from the operation will be covered up when you come round from the anaesthetic.
 It will be left covered for a couple of days.
 Then the dressings will be changed and the wound cleaned.
 The wound drains will be left in until they stop draining fluid.
 The bottles attached to them will be changed every day.
 Wound drains can usually be taken out about a week after your operation.
 This may be longer if there is any fluid leakage in the operation area.
-Your stitches will be left in for about 2 weeks.
+Your clips or stitches (if they are not dissolvable) will be left in for about 7 to 10 days.
+If you are at home, the district nurse or practice nurse can remove them.

 This may seem impossible at first.
 Moving about helps you to get better, but you will need to start gradually.
 Your physiotherapist will visit you every day after your operation to help you with your breathing and leg exercises.

-Your nurses and physio will encourage you to get out of bed and sit in a chair 1 or 2 days after your surgery.
+Your nurses and physio will encourage you to get out of bed and sit in a chair, usually the first day after your surgery.
 They will help you with all the drips and drains.
-Over the next couple of days, the tubes, bottles and bags will start to be taken out.
+They will also help you to walk on the spot to help encourage blood flow around your body.
+Over the next couple of days, you will sit in the chair for longer periods and start going for longer walks around the ward.
+The tubes, bottles and bags will start to be taken out.
 Then, it will be much easier to get around and you will really feel that you are beginning to make progress.

 After a few days you will be up and about more.
 Gradually you will start to feel better.
 You will be able to eat more, but will have to stick to the diet that your dietician has planned for you.
 Your diet will be low in fat and quite bland.
 Frequent small meals are easier to manage than 3 large meals a day.
 There is more about diet after pancreatic surgery in the living with pancreatic cancer section.